Taunkes/Taunkes/README.md

 - 👋 Hi, I’m @Taunkes
-- 👀 I’m interested in programing(obvious) and osu
+- I’m interested in programming(obvious)

-- 🌱 I’m currently learning python
+- Today I'am currently learning data science and cpp
-- 💞️ I’m looking to collaborate on Idk?
+- I’m looking to collaborate on bunch of diffrient project that look interesting

-- 📫 How to reach me somewhere in internet
+- 📫 How to reach me:
+    discord: taunkes or tauncip#1697